The Swell Season: History

-A follow-up album, Strict Joy, was released on 27 October 2009 in the United States.
-Three singles from the album have been released: "In These Arms", "Low Rising", and "Feeling the Pull".
+Their second album, Strict Joy, was released on 27 October 2009, in the United States.
+Three singles from the album were released: "In These Arms", "Low Rising", and "Feeling the Pull".

 Spin Magazines review of Strict Joy gave the album 4 out of 5 stars.
 It stated "If Glen Hansard's and Markéta Irglová's roles in the hit Irish indie film Once unintentionally wove the tale of their real-life falling in love, their second album as the Swell Season weaves the story of their falling out of it."

 In August 2010, The Swell Season covered Neutral Milk Hotel's "Two-Headed Boy" for The A.V.
 Club.

 At a concert on 19 August 2010 at the Mountain Winery, Saratoga, a concert attendee leapt to his death from the roof of the venue onto the stage.
 The death was deemed a suicide.
 The band provided and paid for group counselling sessions for concert attendees who witnessed the event.